 These are our top tips to help you gain employment or change your career.

 Want to increase your skills with online training?
 Check out the Virtual College course catalogue and get award winning training and learn in your own time at your own pace.

 While younger workers can have more energy and be more adaptable, mature workers can bring experience, reliability and commitment to the workplace.
 Today, some recruiters only offer interviews to those that have 10 to 30 years’ occupational experience.

 For over 50s who want to work flexibly, recruiters like TimeWise offer part-time and job share opportunities that include home-working, maternity cover and interim roles.
 Trading Times focuses more on those who want flexible hours, where candidates are matched with the right skills and experience.

 It’s never too late to consider setting up your own business.
 There is endless information online that offers advice in this area.
 The Prince’s Initiative for Mature Enterprises (PRIME) is also a great source of advice and support for older people who want to set up a business, as it offers free training courses, mentoring support, online resources and networking events across the UK.

 Set-up by HRH The Prince of Wales, the initiative has helped more than 25,000 over 50s who are unemployed or facing redundancy.

 Many mature workers believe that when they reach 50, it’s too late to start learning about new subjects or trying to break into new industries.
 But this couldn’t be further from the truth.
 E-learning and online training courses, allow anyone with access to a computer to complete courses and gain qualifications that could help in their job search.

-At Virtual College we have over 300 courses to help learners achieve their learning goals weather that's learning a new skill or complying with current legislation our online training can help.
+At Virtual College, we have over 300 courses to help learners achieve their learning goals.
+Whether that's learning a new skill or complying with current legislation, our online training can help.